Reference

 • out_elevations (np.ndarray, optional) – Output buffer for peak elevation in log scaled frame.
 Shape (n_peaks, ) and float dtype.
 Will be allocated if needed.

-• frame_buf (np.ndarray) – Aligned buffer for FFT back-end, such as pyfftw.
+• frame_buf (np.ndarray) – Temporary buffer for the FFT back-end.
 Shape of a frame and float dtype. libertem_blobfinder.base.correlation.zero() can be used.

 • buf_count (int) – Number of peaks to process per outer loop iteration.
 This allows optimization of L3 cache efficiency.